nwisbeta/github.io/pages/app_design/standard-features.md

 These guidelines ensure that colour is not the sole visual representation of alerts (Material.io).

 ## Notifications
 Users must address and resolve any notification using established and signed-off protocols, agreed at the executive governance level.
-For clinical notifications signing off must be completed by both clinical and information governance personnel.
+For clinical notifications both clinical and information governance personnel must sign off on protocols.
 The national body that signed off the protocols must appear at the top of this alert section, including signoff date, and be updated or ratified at least annually.

 | Notification Protocol Version | Sign Off Date | Signatories (list) |
 |-------------------------------|---------------|--------------------|